Things to do in Manama

 Jebel Al Dukhan and the Tree of Life

-At 439 feet (134m) above sea level, the Jebel Al Dukhan hill is the highest point in Bahrain.
-Translated from Arabic, Jebel Al Dukhan means 'Mountain of Smoke', named for the haze …
+Standing at 439 feet (134m) above sea level, Jebel Al Dukhan is the highest point in Bahrain and is famously known as the 'Mountain of Smoke' because of the haze that often shrouds…

 Jebel Al Dukhan and the Tree of Life